 Here’s a surefire way to determine if what you’re holding is real food: ask yourself, “Could I hunt this or gather it in nature?”
 If your distant ancestors could have found it, chances are it’s a nutritious, life-sustaining choice.
 Think fish, game, eggs, leafy greens, berries, root veggies, nuts, seeds, and seasonal fruit.

 That’s real food.
 Simple, nourishing, and exactly what your body needs to thrive.
-So next time you’re in the grocery store, keep these two questions in mind, and let nature guide your choices.

 Conclusion: Stick to the Basics